zld3002/c0lang/cc0/README.txt

    $ ./configure

-   $ make [ NJ=true ]   # build the cc0 compiler, coin, code, gc, runtimes,
+   $ make [ NJ=true ]   # build the cc0 compiler, coin, codex, gc, runtimes,
                         # and libraries
                         # Optional NJ=true argument uses SML/NJ
                         # instead of MLton as a compiler.
 (Libraries
-                        # for coin and code will not work fully if
+                        # for coin and codex will not work fully if
                         # compiled with SML/NJ.)

  [ $ make libs          # build the libraries separately ]